Bylaws [Approved October 2023]

 Section 3: Approval by Membership.
 A proposal to dissolve the Association must be ratified by three-quarters (3/4) of the members.
 Any member not attending the Annual Business Meeting may submit his/her vote in writing or electronically to the President prior to the meeting.

 Section 4: Title to Property and Other Assets.
 The Association shall use its funds only to accomplish the objectives and purposes specified in these Bylaws, and no part of these funds shall be distributed to any of its members.
-Any property and other assets remaining on dissolution of the Association shall be liquidated or sold at fair market value, and the property or proceeds therefrom distributed to one or more qualified charitable, educational, scientific or philanthropic organizations selected by the Board.
+Any property and other assets remaining on the dissolution of the Association shall be liquidated or sold at fair market value, and the property or proceeds therefrom distributed to one or more qualified charitable, educational, scientific, or philanthropic organizations selected by the Board.